 Recommended funding will continue to foster and maintain affordable housing.
-Two (2) organizations will provide owner occupied housing rehabilitation projects for two hundred and four (204) homeowners.
+Two (2) organizations will provide owner occupied housing rehabilitation for three hundred and two (302) homeowners.
 HOME and CDBG funds will assist homeowners in making emergency repairs or other necessary repairs to bring homes into code compliance, ensure safe and sanitary living conditions and improve energy efficiency.